Mining resource activities

 Mining proponents wishing to seek approval under the Environmental Protection Act 1994 for a watercourse diversion will be required to include details of the proposed design of the diversion as a part of their application documents for the EA.
 Public notification of the proposal may be required and certifications by a Registered Professional Engineer of Queensland are required at various stages.

-More information about approval requirements under the EP Act framework, and technical information about how the required outcomes can be achieved, can be found in the Department of Natural Resources, Mines and Energy (DNRME) Guideline Works that interfere with water in a watercourse—watercourse diversions.
+More information about approval requirements under the EP Act framework, and technical information about how the required outcomes can be achieved, can be found in the Department of Regional Development, Manufacturing and Water (DRDMW) Guideline Works that interfere with water in a watercourse—watercourse diversions.

 Note: Proponents holding existing watercourse diversion approvals as ‘licences-to-interfere’ under the Water Act, who wish to consolidate their approvals under their EA, would have to apply for an amendment to their EA and would be subject to the same requirements as a proponent for a new diversion.